DirtyHarryLYL/Transferable-Interactiveness-Network/README.md

 # TIN: Transferable Interactiveness Network

+#### **News**: (2020.10.27) The code of [IDN](https://github.com/DirtyHarryLYL/HAKE-Action-Torch/tree/IDN-(Integrating-Decomposing-Network)) in NeurIPS'20 is released!

-#### **News**: (2020.6.16) Our larger version [HAKE-Large](https://github.com/DirtyHarryLYL/HAKE#hake-large-for-instance-level-hoi-detection) (>120K images, activity and part state labels) is released!
+**(2020.6.16) Our larger version [HAKE-Large](https://github.com/DirtyHarryLYL/HAKE#hake-large-for-instance-level-hoi-detection) (>120K images, activity and part state labels) is released!**

-**News: We have opened a tiny repo: HOI learning list (https://github.com/DirtyHarryLYL/HOI-Learning-List).
+**We have opened a tiny repo: HOI learning list (https://github.com/DirtyHarryLYL/HOI-Learning-List).
 It includes most of the recent HOI-related papers, code, datasets and leaderboard on widely-used benchmarks.
 Hope it could help everybody interested in HOI.**

 Code for our **CVPR2019** paper *"Transferable Interactiveness Knowledge for Human-Object Interaction Detection"*.